ffwff/lilith/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

+*Assembly code under userspace/libc/src/functions/math are taken from musl-libc and are licensed under MIT.*